 A student's academic standing is evaluated at the end of each semester to gauge academic progress and successful course completion.
 Academic standing is designed to monitor student performance and explore options for students who have difficulty meeting the minimum standard of work.
 Academic standing is based on a student's institutional GPA, which is calculated based on those courses taken at WCJC, including dual credit and developmental courses.
-Grades for transfer coursework completed at another institutional GPA and will not be used in the determination of a student's academic standing.
+Grades for transfer coursework completed at another institution will not be included in a student's institutional GPA and will not be used in the determination of a student's academic standing.

 A student's academic standing may be classified as "Good Standing", "Academic Probation" or "Academic Suspension", as described below.